Hindu Customs and Traditions

 Vakratund Mahakay Suryakoti Samaprabhah Nirvighnam Kurumedevah Sarvakaryeshu Sarvadah

-4. They apply a spot or standing line of kumkum between the eyebrows on the forehead at the time of worship.
+4. They apply a spot or standing line of kumkum between the eyebrows on the forehead during worship.

-5. They do not eat nonvegetarian food on Mondays, Thursdays, Saturdays, Chaturthi, Ekadashis, and many other festival days.
+5. They do not eat non-vegetarian food on Mondays, Thursdays, Saturdays, Chaturthi, Ekadashi, or other festival days.

-6. Most of the marriages are of an arranged type with the consent of the bride and groom.
+6. Most marriages are arranged, with the consent of the bride and groom.
 Marrying outside the caste is considered a bad practice.

 7. Arranged marriages generally take place within the respective castes only.

-8. Marriage is a big ceremony for them and they do not hesitate to take a loan for that.
+8. Marriage is a big ceremony for them, and they do not hesitate to take out loans.
 It is like a prestige issue.

-9. They do not kill snakes on Mondays and on the festival day of Nag Panchami.
+9. They do not kill snakes on Mondays and the festival day of Nag Panchami.

-11. Hindu girls and women pierce their noses also.
+11. Hindu girls and women pierce their noses and ears.

 13. Showing respect to elders is an integral part of Hindu culture.
-A son must take care of his parents in their old age.
-Younger people touch the feet of their elders to show respect and take blessings from them.
-Mother, Father, and Teacher are considered as next to god and are highly respected.
+A son must take care of his parents when they are old.
+Younger people touch the feet of their elders to show respect and seek blessings from them.
+Mother, Father, and Teacher are considered next to god and highly respected.

 14. Hindus worship many deities.
 It is believed that there are 33 crore deities in Hinduism.

 15. Many festivals are celebrated throughout the year.
 There are different festivals for different deities.
-Ganesha, Shiva, Vishnu, Laxmi, Parvati, Hanuman, Shri Ram, Shri Krishna, and Kartikeya are the most popular deities.
+Ganesha, Shiva, Vishnu, Laxmi, Parvati, Hanuman, Shri Ram, Shri Krishna, and Kartikeya are the most popular gods.

-16. Hindus believe that Lord Vishnu incarnates on the earth from time to time to restore Dharma.
+16. Hindus believe that Lord Vishnu incarnates on Earth occasionally to restore Dharma.

-18. Laxmi Pujan in Diwali is considered as the biggest festival of Hindus.
+18. Laxmi Pujan in Diwali is considered the most significant Hindu festival.
 On that day, they worship Goddess Laxmi, the goddess of money.

-19. Generally, Hindu women and girls wear clothes, which would cover all the body except the face such as Sari, Lehengas, Salwar Kameez, Ghagra choli, etc.
+19. Generally, Hindu women and girls wear clothes covering all the body except the face, such as Sari, Lehengas, Salwar Kameez, Ghagra choli, etc.

-20. A married Hindu woman considers her husband as God and the husband considers her as his Ardhangini (Half Body).
+20. A married Hindu woman considers her husband God, and the husband considers her his Ardhangini (Half Body).

-21. Before going for a long journey, they put lemons under the wheels of vehicles.
+21. Before going on a long journey, they put lemons under the wheels of vehicles.
 They believe that it would save them from perils.
-They also break the coconut and light incense stick in front of the vehicle for the same purpose.
+They also break the coconut and light incense sticks in front of the vehicle for the same purpose.

-22. Many people tie seven chillis and a lemon woven in a thread or wire to the vehicle as they believe it saves them from negative energies.
+22. Many people tie seven chillis and a lemon woven in a thread or wire to the vehicle, believing it saves them from negative energies.

-23. They tie a black doll over the front door of the house to stop bad powers from entering the house.
+23. They tie a black doll over the front door of the house to stop evil powers from entering the house.

-24. A ceremony called Vastushanti is performed before going to live in a new house.
-The yajna performed during the ceremony is supposed to wipe out ghosts and other types of negative energies from the house.
+24. A ceremony called Vastushanti is performed before moving into a new house.
+The yajna performed during the ceremony is supposed to wipe out ghosts and other negative energies from the house.

 25. You would find an altar in every house which contains miniature idols of many Hindu deities.
 They clean and worship them every day.

 26. The idols or pictures of Hindu deities are kept in such a way that they do not face the South.
-The practice is observed in temples as well as homes also.
+The practice is observed in temples, as well as in homes.
 It is believed that hell is located in the South and paradise in the North.

-27. If they accidentally touch someone with their foot, they apologize for it by touching the body of the person with their right hand and then touching the same hand on their forehead.
+27. If they accidentally touch someone with their foot, they apologize for it by touching the person’s body with their right hand and then touching the same hand on their forehead.

-29. Tulsi or the basil plant is considered sacred and you would find it in front of every Hindu’s house.
+29. Tulsi, or basil plant, is considered sacred; you can find it in front of almost every Hindu house.

 30. A guest is also considered next to god and given great respect.